-In response to the COVID-19 health crisis, NY Green Bank moved its workforce to work remotely effective March 16, 2020 and was able to maintain effective communications and carry out its activities without any disruption through March 31, 2020.
-NY Green Bank's Loans and Financing Receivables provide credit facilities to 27 counterparties, many of whom were impacted by the "New York State on Pause" Executive Order which directed non-essential businesses in New York State to close in-office personnel functions effective March 22, 2020.
-These organizations will be eligible to resume operations after March 31, 2020 in accordance with Federal, State and local government guidelines.
-Given the timing of the suspension of programmatic activities, this did not materially impact programmatic activities and accomplishments for the fiscal year ended March 31, 2020.
-From the start of remote working through the end of the fiscal year, NY Green Bank closed on \$40.7 million in transactions, demonstrating continued support for its counterparties.
-The COVID-19 health crisis had limited impacts on certain financial performance for the fiscal year ended March 31, 2020, but has not had a material impact on the financial condition of NY Green Bank as of March 31, 2020.
+In response to the COVID-19 health crisis, NY Green Bank moved its workforce to work remotely effective March 16, 2020 and was able to maintain effective communications and carry out its activities without any disruption through March 31, 2021.
+NY Green Bank's Loans and Financing Receivables provide credit facilities to 54 counterparties, many of whom were impacted by the "New York State on Pause" Executive Order which directed non-essential businesses in New York State to close in-office personnel functions effective March 22, 2020.
+These organizations have resumed operations in accordance with Federal, State and local government guidelines.
+Despite the suspension of programmatic activities, this did not materially impact NYGB's programmatic activities and accomplishments for the fiscal year ended March 31, 2021.
+As of March 31, 2021, NY Green Bank closed on \$349.0 million in transactions, demonstrating continued support for its counterparties.
+The COVID-19 health crisis had limited impacts on certain financial performance for the fiscal year ended March 31, 2021 but has not had a material impact on the financial condition of NY Green Bank as of March 31, 2021.